AP NFL Defensive Player of the Year

 The AP NFL Defensive Player of the Year (DPOY) is an annual award presented by the Associated Press (AP) to the defensive player in the National Football League (NFL) deemed to have had the most outstanding season.
 It has been awarded since 1971.
 The winner is decided by votes from a panel of 50 AP sportswriters.
 Since 2011, the award has been presented at the annual NFL Honors ceremony the day before the Super Bowl, along with other AP awards, such as the AP NFL Offensive Player of the Year award, AP NFL Most Valuable Player award, and AP NFL Rookie of the Year award.
-The most recent winner is cornerback Patrick Surtain II of the Denver Broncos.
+The most recent winner is defensive end Myles Garrett, who won the award on the Cleveland Browns.

 Lawrence Taylor, J. J. Watt, and Aaron Donald are the only three-time winners of the award.
-Joe Greene, Ray Lewis, Mike Singletary, Bruce Smith, and Reggie White have each won it twice.
+Joe Greene, Mike Singletary, Bruce Smith, Reggie White, Ray Lewis and Myles Garrett have each won it twice.
 Taylor is the only player to win the award as a rookie, doing so in 1981.
 In 2008, James Harrison became the only undrafted free agent to win the award.
 White is the only player to win the award with two different teams, winning in 1987 with the Philadelphia Eagles and again with the Green Bay Packers in 1998.
-J. J. Watt is the only player to win the award unanimously, receiving 50 out of 50 first place votes in 2014.
-He was also a near-unanimous winner in 2012 as he earned 49 out of 50 votes.
+J. J. Watt and Myles Garrett are the only players to win the award unanimously, both receiving 50 out of 50 first place votes.

 As of the end of the 2024 NFL season, linebackers have won the award seventeen times, more than any other position.
 A defensive end has won fifteen times, followed by ten defensive tackles, seven cornerbacks, and five safeties.
 Only two winners of the AP Defensive Player of the Year award have also won the AP's Most Valuable Player award for the same season: defensive tackle Alan Page in 1971 for the Minnesota Vikings and linebacker Lawrence Taylor in 1986 for the New York Giants.